 Can I use the same content on both Instagram and TikTok?

 Yes, with adjustments.
-Remove watermarks (both platforms penalize cross-posted watermarked content).
-Adjust captions and hashtags per platform.
-Trending audio may not be available on both, so plan a fallback.
-The video itself can be identical, but the packaging should feel native to each platform.
+Remove watermarks, since both platforms quietly suppress cross-posted watermarked clips.
+Adjust captions and hashtags per platform, and check that your trending audio exists on both before you rely on it.
+The footage can be identical; the packaging should feel native to each app.

 How much time should I budget for content creation on each?